bmcage/skills4smartex/level02/construction.md

 ![L03 test](L03_step06.jpg)

-Now, create the front layer, and sew it over the back layer.
-Make a cut in the back layer to allow replacing the battery when needed.
+Now, create the front layer, and sew it over the backing layer.
+Make a cut in the backing layer to allow replacing the battery when needed.

 ![L03 final01](L03_step07.png) ![L03 final02](L03_step08.png)